-We co-produce innovations that help people move by creating meaningful partnerships with industry, local communities, local authorities, charities and the health and technology sectors.
-The convergence of ideas, disciplines, sectors and technology at the AWRC will lead to new ways of preventing and treating chronic disease.
+The convergence of ideas, disciplines, sectors and technology at the AWRC leads to new ways of preventing and treating chronic disease.